 Sea/landscape.
 Blue water separates land mass at lower half of painting from the other side of the bay.
-The soft focus cubist jumble of shapes, lower half, are held together by the terracotta and ochre structure to the left, the white structure centre and the dark shape at mid right which forms a visual anchor.
+Lower half soft focus cubist jumble of shapes held together by the terracotta and ochre structure to the left.
+The white structure centre and the dark shape at mid-right form a visual anchor.

 LL ochre brush point Scales

 Dated according to other renderings of this subject.

 Purchased by original owner from the artist in her Brentwood Avenue flat, Mt Eden, Auckland, New Zealand, 1976, just prior to the artist returning to Europe.
 At time of purchase Scales added a signature, lower centre.
 This was removed immediately in the artist's presence when the original signature was deciphered, lower left.
 The original owner recalls this painting had never been framed or exhibited prior to purchase.

 This is one of a series of paintings based on the location of the Pedn-Olva Hotel on Porthminster Beach, St Ives, Cornwall, England.
 Pedn-Olva means 'lookout on the headland'.
 The hotel is a registered navigational mark for ships which perhaps added to its attraction as a subject for Scales, with her lifelong interest in boats, ships, piers and the sea.